seankohjs/AscentHFC/README.md

 - **Feedback:** "How many users gave a rating of 4 or higher?"
 - **Feedback:** "List and explain the positive feedback that was given"

-## Deployment Instructions

-This application is currently designed for local use.
-To deploy it to a wider audience, you could use cloud services like:

-- **Streamlit Cloud:** Easily deploy the Streamlit apps with minimal configuration.
-- **Docker:** Create a Docker container to manage dependencies and run the app on any platform.
-- **Cloud platforms:** Deploy the Docker container on platforms like AWS, Google Cloud, or Azure.

-Steps for deployment depend on the chosen service.
-You will need to:

-1. Create a `requirements.txt` file if you haven't already, ensure all dependencies for your project are in this file
-2. Commit all your code, including the `requirements.txt` file
-3. Sign up or log into the cloud service of your choice
-4. Follow the service's respective guide on how to deploy the project.

 ## Contributors